comex/safestrat/README.md

 By test, I find com.openssh.sshd.plist process occupancy 22 port, So I change port 8888 for sshd, and then success!!!
 Run kill -CONT 15 to continue boot.

-In order to fix connection with itunes after continue boot, you need change string "i am a serial number" in the safestrat.c file(line 46) into your device identifier.
+In order to fix connection with itunes after continue boot, you need change string "i am a serial number" in the safestrat.c file(line 46) into your own device identifier.